ryanblock/august-connect/readme.md

 ## Notes
-¹ This module uses August's unpublished API, and August has been known to occasionally recycle their keys.
-So hard-coding the August access key here isn't reliable.
-I suggest getting a key using [Nolan Brown's August API reverse engineering guide](https://medium.com/@nolanbrown/the-process-of-reverse-engineering-the-august-lock-api-9dbd12ab65cb) to get your key – or there's always Google!
+¹ `august-connect` uses August's unpublished API, and August has been known to occasionally recycle their client API keys.
+Hard-coding a August API key into `august-connect` would not reliable, so you'll need to acquire a key of your own.
+I suggest using [Nolan Brown's August API reverse engineering guide](https://medium.com/@nolanbrown/the-process-of-reverse-engineering-the-august-lock-api-9dbd12ab65cb) to get one – or there's always Google!

 - This module was tested with a 1st-generation August Smart Lock
   - If you have a 2nd or 3rd-gen Pro (or regular), I'd love to know that it works!